Staging Perihilar (Hilar or Klatskin Tumor) Cholangiocarcinoma

-Perihilar bile duct cancer is typically given a clinical stage based on the results of a physical exam, biopsy, and imaging tests (described in Tests for Bile Duct Cancer).
+Perihilar bile duct cancer is typically given a clinical stage based on the results of a physical exam, biopsy, and imaging tests.
 If surgery is done, the pathologic stage (also called the surgical stage) is determined by examining the tissue removed during the operation.

 Cancer staging can be complex, so ask your doctor to explain it to you in a way you understand.

 Click to enlarge.
 Tumor sizes are often measured in centimeters (cm) or inches.
 Common food items that can be used to show tumor size in cm include: a pea (1 cm), a peanut (2 cm), a grape (3 cm), a walnut (4 cm), a lime (5 cm or 2 inches), an egg (6 cm), a peach (7 cm), and a grapefruit (10 cm or 4 inches).

 Click to enlarge.
 Millimeters (mm).
 A sharp pencil point is about 1 mm, a new crayon point is about 2 mm, and a new pencil eraser is about 5 mm.

 Click to enlarge and play video.
 Many cancer deaths are caused when cancer moves from the original tumor and spreads to other tissues and organs.
 This is called metastatic cancer.
 This animation shows how cancer cells travel from the place in the body where they first formed to other parts of the body.